hecanjog/wctank.com/readme.md

 N.B.!
 -----
-The app is being deployed with a nginx -> uwsgi stack, which is MUCH more performant then the flask runtime.
+The app is being deployed with nginx + uwsgi, which is MUCH more performant then the flask runtime.
 In particular, the map markers will take a lot longer to appear than they do in production.